Virender Sehwag: Playing style

 Sehwag was often compared to Sachin Tendulkar in his early days due to the similar batting style, build and appearance.
 He has acknowledged numerous times that he consciously attempted to model his playing style on Tendulkar's in his youth.

-Sehwag's technique is often cited as being particularly unorthodox, often backing away (considered technically incorrect) to free his arms whilst playing his shots, in particular, a to cut or drive spinners inside out.
+Sehwag's technique is often cited as being particularly unorthodox, often backing away (considered technically incorrect) to free his arms whilst playing his shots, in particular, and to cut or drive spinners inside out.
 He is frequently cited by commentators for his extremely strong (physically) square cutting and upper cutting and power through the off-side.
 He is also an excellent player of the late cut.
 In particular, his tendency to strike the ball in the air and risk dismissal is a trait which has seen him noted for his chancy and adventurous mindset.
 He is also noted for a relative lack of footwork, with his timing often attributed to his eyesight.
 Of late, Sehwag has shown a proclivity to be dismissed by inswing deliveries, something attributed to his leaden-footed batting style.
 He has also got dismissed playing the cut shot when the ball was too close to his body to cut, especially in limited over matches.

 Virender Sehwag is often noted for his extremely attacking style of batting, and in 2005 he was described by Wisden Cricketers' Almanack as the "most exciting opener in the world" due to his aggressive style in Test matches, his strike rate being inferior only to that of Adam Gilchrist and Shahid Afridi.
 Sehwag has also been noted for his apparent disregard for the match situation, exhibited by aggressive batting even when his team is in a poor position or after being outmanoeuvred by the bowler in the recent past.
 This is a two-edged sword, as it allows him to not be psychologically hindered by previous failures, but can also lead to excessive aggression.
 Pakistan coach Bob Woolmer spoke of him as a "sophisticated slogger".
 But over the years, his style has changed from "reckless hitting" to that of "controlled aggression", according to an article in the Sydney Morning Herald.
 Previously Sehwag was known predominantly as an offside player, with a weakness against straight short pitched bowling.
 However, his leg side improved and his bouncer is hitting considerably.
 This is shown in the recent ODIs against New Zealand where he utilised the pull, hook and flick shots to devastating effect.